 - Systems Engineering and Integration – bringing together all the elements, activities and viewpoints of a problem and delivering a system to solve it – optimising for performance, schedule and cost.
 From requirements capture, through systems design, integration and test, to training, operation, support and disposal.

-- Business Models – driving innovation in business modelling to unlock value and support credible, investable routes to market.
+- Business Model Innovation – driving innovation in business modelling to unlock value and support credible, investable routes to market.
 Helping identify, validate and test the viability of business models.

 - Energy System Integration Guides – developing a cohesive set of integration guides to help innovators integrate new products and services, to open markets and create jobs.